imoghul/EcoPRT-IBM-Cloud-Fleet/README.md

 To integrate this project into existing code, complete the following:
 1. Make sure to not launch existing hardware nodes that are provided
 2. Create `raw_gps`, `raw_imu`, and `raw_image` publishers as described before in your pre-existing hardware package.
 Or alternatively, edit the 2 publisher names in the config file to match existing publishers in your code
+3. Create your subscriber to the `heartbeat_rx_publisher_name` publisher, and load/deserialize the json object which is a list of tuples: (latitude, longitude, road_quality_score)